Getting Started With Whiplash

 4. Shipping Us Your Products

 During the Ship Notice creation process, you will receive your custom ship-to address.
 Items need to get to a Whiplash facility with customs cleared and duties paid.
 You'll receive a notification when your shipment hits our docs and a detailed report once items have been checked in.
-This usually takes from 1–3 days depending on the size and complexity of your shipment.
+This takes from 2–3 days business days on average depending on the size and complexity of your shipment.

 For larger shipments, including those sent by the pallet or container, we appreciate as much notice as possible via email as soon as the ship notice is created.
 On top of this, an appointment is required for delivery to your fulfillment location.
 Please ensure that the carrier contacts us at least 2 business days prior to schedule an appointment for delivery.